-Clearly this is an issue that is close to the heart of Brantham residents given the proposals from Babergh District Council to commence development on Greenfield land in the village, and therefore if you would like to support CPRE and sign their charter you can do so by clicking here.
+Clearly this is an issue that is close to the heart of Brantham residents given the proposals from Babergh District Council to commence development on Greenfield land in the village, and therefore if you would like to support CPRE and sign their charter you can do so.

 29 June 2013